Data protection information

 Unless explicitly stated otherwise, your personal data will not be transferred to a third country (countries outside the European Economic Area – EEA).

-A. Data protection information for visiting the website www.heagmobilo.de
+A. Data protection information for visitors to the website www.heagmobilo.de

 § 1 Collection of personal data when visiting our website, cookies

-(1) You can use our website purely for information purposes (without registering or contacting us).
+(1) You can use our website for informational purposes only (without registering or contacting us).
 In this case, we only collect the personal data that your browser transmits to our server.
-The following data is technically required to display our website to you and to ensure stability and security (legal basis is Article 6(1)(f) GDPR)
+The following data is technically necessary to display our website to you and to ensure stability and security (the legal basis is Article 6(1)(f) GDPR):

 (2) In addition to the aforementioned data, cookies are stored on your computer when you visit our website.
 Cookies are small pieces of text information that are stored in the browser on the device you are using.
-Certain information flows to us through the cookie.
+The cookie provides us with certain information.
 Cookies serve to make our website more user-friendly and effective overall.

 (3) Use of cookies:

-a) This website uses the following types of cookies, the scope and function of which are explained below:
+a) This website uses the following types of cookies, the scope and functionality of which are explained below:

-b) Transient cookies are automatically deleted when you close the browser.
-These include session cookies in particular.
-These store a so-called session ID, with which various requests from your browser can be assigned to the joint session.
-This allows your computer to be recognised when you return to our website.
-The session cookies are deleted when you log out or close the browser.
+b) Transient cookies are automatically deleted when you close your browser.
+These include, in particular, session cookies.
+These store a so-called session ID, which can be used to assign various requests from your browser to the shared session.
+This allows your computer to be recognized when you return to our website.
+Session cookies are deleted when you log out or close your browser.

-§ 2 Further functions and offers of our website
+§ 2 Additional functions and offers on our website

-(1) If you are interested, you can also use various services on our website.
-To do so, you must generally provide further personal data that we use to provide the respective service.
-The main principles of data processing in accordance with Article 5 of the GDPR apply.
+(1) In addition, you can use various services on our website if you are interested.
+To do so, you will usually need to provide additional personal data, which we will use to provide the respective service.
+The essential principles of data processing according to Article 5 of the GDPR apply.

-(2) In some cases, we use external service providers to process your data.
-These have been carefully selected and commissioned by us, are bound by our instructions and are regularly monitored.
+(2) We sometimes use external service providers to process your data.
+These have been carefully selected and commissioned by us, are bound by our instructions, and are regularly monitored.

-(3) Furthermore, we may pass on your personal data to third parties if we offer participation in promotions, competitions, contracts or similar services.
-Details on this can be found in the respective offer.
+(3) Furthermore, we may pass on your personal data to third parties if we offer participation in promotions, competitions, contract conclusions, or similar services.
+Details can be found in the respective offer.

 (4) If our service providers or partners are based in a country outside the European Economic Area (EEA), we will inform you of this in the respective offer.